Rishiraj1308/CABZI/docs/BRIEF.md

 We have three clear revenue streams:

 1.  **Partner Subscriptions:** Our primary, stable income from driver subscription fees.
-2.  **Cabzi Bank (Net Interest Margin):** We earn a profit margin between the interest we pay on savings (e.g., 5%) and the interest we earn from loans (e.g., 15%) and other safe investments.
+2.  **Curocity Bank (Net Interest Margin):** We earn a profit margin between the interest we pay on savings (e.g., 5%) and the interest we earn from loans (e.g., 15%) and other safe investments.
 3.  **Value-Added Services (VAS):** Future income from partnerships with garages, insurance companies, etc., where we take a small, fixed cut.

 ---